top of page

 • Persistent fever or shaking/chills

-These can signal more serious infections or complications, and catching them early makes a huge difference.
+These can signal more serious infections or complications.
+Catching them early makes a huge difference.

 ree